Gnana143/Kidddsample/README.md

  Current Challenges in AWS services :

 --> Cannot implement row level DynamoDB access control through IAM policies when there is an API gatway and Lambda in middle of connection to DynamoDB.
+--> facebook user cannot be synced with the cognito user automatically even if both are registered with same email ID

 Create VPC